From: Defend Democracy Press

 We thank Sara Dominoni and Joris Heeren from the EU for another dream made possible:

-This biodiversity center is part of a three center, three partnerships project.
+This biodiversity center is part of a three centers, three partnerships project.

 The key ingredient to making dreams come true is people.
 Those who volunteer with us and some later become employees.